rockthejvm/rockthejvm-site/src/content/articles/understanding-spark-query-plans.md

 ## Prerequisites

-The code I'll be writing is inside a Spark shell with version 3.0.0, which you can find <a href = "https://spark.apache.org/downloads.html">here</a> for download.
+The code I'll be writing is inside a Spark shell with version 3.0.0, which you can find [here](https://spark.apache.org/downloads.html) for download.
 The default choices in the dropdowns will give you a pre-compiled Spark distribution.
 Just download, unzip, navigate to the bin folder, then run the spark-shell executable.

 That is, if you've never installed Spark before.